 And we have all of the calibration equipment, gas standards, simulators and alcohol solutions in our office so we can test out theories and defences if necessary.
 If there’s an issue with the operation or functioning of an ASD we’ll probably find it in the disclosure and if necessary we can do tests in the office.

 Evidentiary breathalyzers are a goldmine of defences.
-Despite Vic Toews 2008 changes to the Code to eliminate the Carter defence, evidence to the contrary is coming back faster than any Conservative or zealous cop could have imagined because of significant advancements in the forensic science.
-And we say, welcome back Carter because it’s a final check to ensure your innocent clients aren’t convicted of over .08.
+Despite Vic Toews 2008 changes to the Code to eliminate the Carter defence, evidence to the contrary merely changed form because of new disclosure requirements and advancements in forensic science.
+Carter may be gone but our courts are not enthusiastic about convicting people who were not over 80mg%.

 Long before the Intox EC/IR II landed in detachments in BC, we had the RCMP manuals (Supervisor, training and operation) and started identifying weaknesses.
 Back in 2008 we identified a problem with the BAC Datamaster C and our investigations were part of the impetus to replace it with the Intox EC/IR II.